thoroo/quick-fetch/README.md

 - Choosing which config from those that are available in './config_files/.

-**Note:** There is some validation of button clicks and copied URLs when using `Mouse mode`, however, Chrome has implemented quick access to *Reading Mode* that will be opened instead when pressing the hotkey for `Direct download` when over a non-link element.
+**Note:** There is some validation of button clicks and copied URLs when using `Mouse mode`, however, Chrome has implemented quick access to *Reading Mode* that will be opened instead when pressing the hotkey for `Direct download` when hovering over a non-link element.
 A workaround is to disable *Reading Mode* from Chrome flags (<chrome://flags/>).

 ## Config settings